listenToRipley/vue/Notes/README.md

 Vue [comes with a number of these built in options](https://vuejs.org/api/built-in-directives.html)

+Some directive will even allow you to use JavaScript methods on them.

 ### v-if vs. v-show

 If will completely remove the element and only display it when the case is supported.